javiercaicedotobon/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 ## 0x02.
 Shell, I/O Redirections and filters

-[0- Hello World](./0- Hello World) - - Write a script that prints "Hello, World", followeb by a new line to the standard output.
+[0-Hello_World](./0-Hello_World) - - Write a script that prints "Hello, World", followeb by a new line to the standard output.